AnnaBazileeva/todo-list/README.md

 for start a project need to install vite  npm create vite@latest . -- --template react

-than push changes to github
+then push changes to github
 start the development server npm run dev remove unnesessary files and code